-- Permanently disallow a deduction for business losses (those greater than business income) in excess of $500,000 (with minor exceptions).
+- Permanently disallow an annual deduction for business losses (those greater than business income) in excess of $500,000 (with minor exceptions).

-- Limit the qualified small business stock (QSBS) exclusion to 50% for taxpayers with income greater than $400,000, and for all non-grantor trusts.
+- Limit the qualified small business stock (QSBS) exclusion to 50% for individual or married taxpayers with income greater than $400,000, and for all non-grantor trusts.

-- Any proposal to deem death a realization event, triggering a capital gain on any unrealized growth; or imposing some type of annual tax (what is sometimes referred to as a wealth tax), such as a mark-to-market imputed tax event, on the appreciation of taxpayer wealth.
+- Deeming death a realization event, thereby triggering a capital gain on any unrealized growth; or imposing some type of annual tax (what is sometimes referred to as a wealth tax), such as a mark-to-market imputed tax event, on the appreciation of taxpayer wealth.

-Our tax to-do list: 10 actions you might take
+Our tax to-do list: nine actions you might take

 Keep top of mind that it is unclear whether any tax law will be enacted during this session of Congress and, if any is, what that law’s precise terms may be.